 - Promote adaptive capacity based on active learning through assessment, monitoring, innovation, experimentation, and modeling, combined with a clear process to share new information and revise objectives, strategies, and actions in response to that information.

 Many of the concepts and recommendations in this report are not new.
 The basic principles of ecosystem management and the need to consider larger scale pattern and process in conservation and restoration are already part of the vision and direction offered in planning and policy documents from the Council, NOAA Fisheries, the Tribes, and others.
 But, successful implementation still faces technical and socioeconomic challenges.
 These include inconsistent and conflicting conceptual models and incomplete information; limited agency or public commitment and engagement; competing preferences, values, and understanding of the larger vision; a lack of science-management-public engagement and integration; and missions that conflict among or within agencies.
 As a result, planning and implementation of restoration can be piecemeal.
 Even with broader planning, restoration activities tend to be opportunistic, inadequately monitored, and without coordination between adjacent landowners or responsibilities, rather than integrated and strategic.

-Support and facilitate a strong engagement of landscape science in assessment, restoration planning, and actions4.
-Work Across Boundaries
+Support and facilitate a strong engagement of landscape science in assessment, restoration planning, and actions

-Fully develop adaptive management to support adaptive capacity.6.
-Develop Best Practices
+Fully develop adaptive management to support adaptive capacity.

 Increase formal cooperation and collaboration between the two bodies to improve the integration of ecological and socioeconomic perspectives.